Authorised IT Filing Platform by Indian Income Tax DepartmentGoogle Logo 4.8 ★★★★★ Excellence since 2016

 1. Where the approving authority, in consequence of information in his possession, has reason to believe that—

-1. any person to whom a summons under section 246(1), or notice under section 268(1) was issued to produce, or cause to be produced, any books of account or other documents or any information stored in an electronic media or a computer systems has omitted or failed to produce, or cause to be produced, such books of account or other documents, or any information stored in an electronic media or a computer systems as required by such summons or notice and the said books of account or other documents or such electronic media or computer systems have been taken into custody by any officer or authority under any other law in force; or
+1. any person to whom a summons under section 131(1) or a notice under section 142(1) of the Income-tax Act, 1961 or summons under section 246(1), or notice under section 268(1) of this Act was issued to produce, or cause to be produced, any books of account or other documents, or any information in electronic form or on a computer system has omitted or failed to produce, or cause to be produced, such books of account or other documents, or such information as required by such summons or notice and the said books of account or other documents, or any computer system containing the said information have been taken into custody by any officer or authority under any other law for the time being in force; or

-2. any books of account or other documents or any information stored in an electronic media or a computer systems will be useful for, or relevant to, any proceeding under this Act and any person to whom a summons or notice as aforesaid has been or might be issued will not, or would not, produce or cause to be produced, such books of account or other documents or any information stored in an electronic media or a computer system on the return of such books of account or other documents or such electronic media or computer system by any officer or authority by whom or which such books of account or other documents or such electronic media or computer system have been taken into custody under any other law in force; or
+2. any books of account or other documents, or any information in electronic form or on a computer system will be useful for, or relevant to, any proceeding under the Income-tax Act, 1961 or this Act and any person to whom a summons or notice as aforesaid has been or might be issued will not, or would not, produce or cause to be produced, such books of account or other documents, or such information on the return of such books of account or other documents or computer system containing such information by any officer or authority by whom or by which such books of account or other documents or computer system containing the said information have been taken into custody under any other law for the time being in force; or

-3. any assets represent either wholly or partly income or property which has not been, or would not have been, disclosed for the purposes of this Act by any person from whose possession or control such assets have been taken into custody by any officer or authority under any other law in force, then, the approving authority may authorise any, Joint Director or Joint Commissioner or Assistant Director or Assistant Commissioner or Income-tax Officer (hereinafter in this section and in section 489(2) referred to as the requisitioning officer) to require the officer or authority referred to in clause (a) or (b) or (c), to deliver such assets or books of account, other documents or such electronic media or computer system to the requisitioning officer.
+3. any assets represent either wholly or partly income or property which has not been, or would not have been, disclosed for the purposes of the Income-tax Act, 1961 or this Act by any person from whose possession or control such assets have been taken into custody by any officer or authority under any other law for the time being in force, then, the approving authority may authorise any, Joint Director or Joint Commissioner or Assistant Director or Assistant Commissioner or Income-tax Officer (herein and in section 489(2) referred to as the requisitioning officer) to require the officer or authority referred to in clause (a) or (b) or (c), to deliver such assets or books of account or other documents, or computer system containing such information to the requisitioning officer.

-2. On a requisition being made under sub-section (1), the officer or authority referred to in clause (a) or (b) or (c), of that sub-section, shall deliver such assets or books of account or other documents or electronic media or computer system to the requisitioning officer either forthwith or when such officer or authority is of the opinion that it is no longer necessary to retain the same in his or its custody.
+2. On a requisition being made under sub-section (1), the officer or authority referred to in clause (a) or (b) or (c), of that sub-section, shall deliver such assets or books of account or other documents, or computer system containing such information to the requisitioning officer either forthwith or when such officer or authority is of the opinion that it is no longer necessary to retain the same in his or its custody.

 2. Help and useful links for Section-248